Frequently Asked Questions about P.P.E

 A postsecondary school seeking certification to operate in Virginia must complete and submit an application for certification and all required fees.
 SCHEV staff will visit the school site to ensure the school meets certain operational and safety standards and has the necessary equipment to operate a school in accordance to its stated mission.
 Upon the receipt of a complete certification application and the completion of a successful site visit, SCHEV staff will recommend the schools approval for certification to the Council, at its next scheduled meeting.
 The school will be notified, in writing, of the Council’s action and, if approved, a Certificate to Operate will be issued.

-Will credits earned at a POPE school transfer to another institution?
+Will credits earned at a PPE school transfer to another institution?

 Any student interested in transferring credit hours should check with the receiving institution to determine to what extent, if any, credit hours can be transferred.
 Whether or not credits transfer is solely up to the discretion of the receiving institution.